Channel I/O: History

 The first use of channel I/O was with the IBM 709 vacuum tube mainframe in 1957, whose Model 766 Data Synchronizer was the first channel controller.
 The 709's transistorized successor, the IBM 7090, had two to eight 6-bit channels (the 7607) and a channel multiplexor (the 7606) which could control up to eight channels.
 The 7090 and 7094 could also have up to eight 8-bit channels with the 7909.

 While IBM used data channel commands on some of its computers, and allowed command chaining on, e.g., the 7090, most other vendors used channels that dealt with single records.
 However, some systems, e.g., GE-600 series, had more sophisticated I/O architectures.

 Later, the IBM System/360 and System/370 families of computer offered channel I/O on all models.
-For the lower-end System/360 Models 50 and below and System/370 Model 158 and below, channels were implemented in microcode on the CPU, and the CPU itself operated in one of two modes, either "CPU Mode" or "Channel Mode", with the channel mode 'stealing' cycles from the CPU mode.
+For the lower-end System/360 Models 50 and below and System/370 Model 158 and below, channels are implemented in microcode on the CPU, and the CPU itself operates in one of two modes, either "CPU Mode" or "Channel Mode", with the channel mode 'stealing' cycles from the CPU mode.
 For larger IBM System/360 and System/370 computers the channels were still bulky and expensive separate components, such as the IBM 2860 Selector channel (one to three selector channels in a single box), the IBM 2870 Byte multiplexor channel (one multiplexer channel, and, optionally, one to four selector subchannels in a single box), and the IBM 2880 Block multiplexor channel (one or two block multiplexor channels in a single box).
-On the 303x processor complexes, the channels were implemented in independent channel directors in the same cabinet as the CPU, with each channel director implementing a group of channels.
+On the 303x processor complexes, the channels are implemented in independent channel directors in the same cabinet as the CPU, with each channel director implementing a group of channels.

 Much later, the channels were implemented as an on-board processor residing in the same box as the CPU, generally referred to as a "channel processor", and which was usually a RISC processor, but which could be a System/390 microprocessor with special microcode as in IBM's CMOS mainframes.